-First is the growth in sales of electric vehicles.
 Going back to 2011, it took almost 5 years for cumulative global electric vehicle sales to reach ONE million vehicles.
 Seventeen months later (2017), global electric vehicle sales had increased to TWO million vehicles.
 Ten months later (2018), sales passed THREE million vehicles.
 Six months later (late 2018), it blew past FOUR million vehicles.
-Less than six months later (2019) it passed FIVE million, and by early 2020 the number has now reached nearly SEVEN million vehicles!
+Less than six months later (2019) it passed FIVE million, and by early 2020 the number reached nearly SEVEN million vehicles!
+By the second quarter of 2022, EV sales were up over 65 percent compared to the year before!
 This is explosive exponential growth, and it demonstrates where the industry is headed.

 By 2040, electric vehicles are predicted to account for over 60 percent of all new vehicle sales.
 How quickly that happens depends on a number of variables including the global economy, government action (or inaction) regarding climate change, regulations regarding internal combustion engines, and ongoing improvements in battery technology , range and cost.

 Right now, China has the highest number of electric vehicles compared to any other country in the world (three times that of the U.S.), while Norway has the highest percentage of electric vehicles on the road (over 50 percent of their vehicle population).
-In fact, Norway hopes to have nearly 100 percent of their vehicles fully electric within five years!
+In fact, Norway wants all new car salves to be 100 percent electric by 2025.

 The new vehicles include passenger cars (both traditional sedans as well as ultra high performance super cars), SUVs and light trucks.
-Some of the new models that have been announced to date include:
+Some of the new electric models that have been introduced or announced to date include:

 Ford Mustang Mach-E SUV